Statistical models and mental models

 How would you describe your personality?
 If you call yourself an ESTJ, or something similar, you’re probably a fan of the Myers-Briggs personality test.
 If you’re not familiar with Myers-Briggs, it’s a personality test: you answer a bunch of questions and are assigned 1 of 16 personality types.
 There aren’t exactly 16 personality types, because of course there aren’t.
 It’s a model.
 The reason personality tests are interesting is that I’ve met plenty of people who talk about them seemingly without any appreciation that they’re models.
 They really think they are an extrovert, who prefers sensing to intution, thinking to feeling, and judgement to perception, without realising just how flimsy that diagnosis might be.
 I’m picking on Myers-Briggs here just because it’s perhaps the most public – or at least, publicly criticised – of the personality models.
 There are many such models if you’re into that kind of thing, like the Big 5, or HEXACO, but because they’re models, we can interrogate them to work out how useful they are.
 How likely are you to get the same results if you take the same test more than once?
 How well can the models predict future behaviour?

-There are so many things in the world that we have mental models about, it’s unrealistic for us to be aware of all of them, let alone skeptical of all of them too.
+There are so many things in the world that we have mental models about, and it’s unrealistic for us to be aware of all of them, let alone skeptical of all of them too.
 To survive in the world we just seem to rely too much on the kind of fast, associative decisions categorised as “System 1”1 by Daniel Kahneman in his famous book “Thinking, Fast and Slow”.
 After all, if we were able to think critically and dispassionately about every situation we encountered, the list of apparent cognitive biases on Wikipedia wouldn’t be so comically large2.
 But if we can bring the mindset we need when considering statistical models – which at heart, is perhaps just curiosity and scepticism more than anything – we can start to interrogate some of our mental models a little more, and maybe understand the world a little better too.

 For those playing along at home, System 1 and System 2 is, of course, a model. ↩